Last updated 25 Juni 2024

 Dead and dying glaucous gulls have been found on Bjørnøya in the breeding season since the 1970s.
 Autopsies and analyses of tissue samples from these birds have revealed very high levels of various pollutants in their brain and liver.
 Even though the cause of death cannot be determined with certainty, high pollutant levels are likely to be responsible, either directly (physiologically) or indirectly through, for example, impaired fitness.

-A series of studies from 1997 onwards has documented effects of pollutants on several reproductive parameters, including
+A series of studies documented negative effects of pollutants on several demographic parameters, including breeding success adn survival of chicks and adult birds.

 The collapse of the common guillemot population in 1986–87 removed a large part of the food base for glaucous gulls which live on eggs, chicks and adults of this species.
 This may have been a contributory cause of the population decline in the 1980s and 1990s.
 The common guillemot population has recovered since.